Intel Core i5-8250U 8th Gen Quad-Core Processor for Laptops (Review)

-What hasn’t been upgraded is the processor’s integrated graphics.
-It still uses the basic Intel 620 series from the previous 7th Gen Core CPUs, with a very minor speed boost and new “UHD 620” name.
+What hasn’t been upgraded on the 8th Generation of the i5 U-series chips is integrated graphics.
+The CPU still uses the basic Intel 620 series from the previous 7th Gen Core CPUs, with a very minor clock speed speed boost and new “UHD 620” name.
 However, greater power of the processor itself can help in certain CPU-intensive gaming scenarios.
-Take a look at our Intel UHD 620 review.
+Take a look at our Intel UHD 620 review or this gameplay video playlist: